 For more information on the graduate or certificate program curriculums, visit Human Nutrition at the University of New Haven.

 Application and Costs

 Costs and financial aid

 Interns are responsible for the costs of tuition, books, lab coats, health insurance, supplies needed for assignments, field trips, room, board, parking and travel expenses.
-Currently, interns are paid a bi-weekly stipend that often helps with personal expenses.
-Interns are also paid the dietetic technician rate when scheduled for coverage on any food service or technical shift.
 Due to the intensity of the internship program, outside employment is not encouraged as an additional source of income.